 We began by discussing the 2020 Reith Lectures by Mark Carney, but then Dasgupta's The Economics of Biodiversity came out, and it emerged that the UN System of National Accounts (GDP) is being rethought.
 We also discussed Marianna Mazzucato's The Value of Everything and Kate Raworth's Doughnut Economics.
 Each of these is critiqued from a Christian perspective, with a little philosophy sprinkled in.

-What Is Economics?
-Here we take it to be what we call:
+Here we take Economics to be what we call:

-The meaning of all these will be explained in the pages and links above
+The meaning and relevance of all these will become clear in the pages and links above.